electric-eloquence/fepper/README.md

 * These other utility tasks are runnable on the command line:
   * `fp data` to force compile data.json.
   * `fp frontend-copy` to copy assets, scripts, and styles to the backend.
-  * `fp lint` to lint HTML, JavaScripts, and JSON.
-  * `fp minify` to minify JavaScripts.
   * `fp once` to clean the public folder and do a one-off Fepper build.
-  * `fp publish` to publish the public folder to GitHub Pages.
   * `fp restart` to restart after shutdown, but without opening the browser.
   * `fp static` to generate a static site from the 04-pages directory.
-  * `fp syncback` combines lint, minify, frontend-copy, and template.
+  * `fp syncback` combines frontend-copy and template.
+Linting and script-building extensions should also run here.
   * `fp template` translates templates for the backend and copies them there.
 * If using Git for version control, directories named "ignore" will be ignored.